A Comparison of Singapore’s Peer to Peer (P2P) Lending Platforms: Capital Match, Funding Societies and MoolahSense

 Currently, only Funding Societies have a Mobile Application which makes the already user-friendly platform even more hassle-free.
 The app is rather intuitive to use as well.
 For IOS users, you can even choose to login with your thumbprint if you are lazy to type your login details.

 Should Moolah Sense become insolvent one day, DP Information Group will transfer the servicing function to ensure that investors continue to receive monthly repayments on the loans that have been dispatched.

 Should Funding Societies become insolvent one day, the will continue to be handled by an escrow agency, Vistra.
 Loan agreements in place will continue to be valid and a reputable agency will be assigned to fulfil the service duties.

 Should Capital Match become insolvent one day, investors will continue to receive monthly repayments on the loans that have been dispatched.

 New sign up or referral programme

-MoolahSense rewards eligible investor with ‘MoolahPoints’ (MP) when they have a successful referral.
+MoolahSense rewards eligible investors with ‘MoolahPoints’ (MP) when they have a successful referral.
 A successful referral is when your referred friend becomes an eligible investor and/or invested in a campaign on our platform.
-The rewards will be advised at a later point once the redemption portal is up on the second quarter of 2018.
-Capital Match and Funding Societies offers rewards for successful referral too.
+The rewards will be advised at a later point once the redemption portal is up in the second quarter of 2018.
+Capital Match and Funding Societies offer rewards for a successful referral too.